-June 2012
+July 2012

-Draft Decree on Bonds for Italian Non-Listed Companies - Italy is on the verge of taking significant steps to facilitate the issuance of corporate bonds
+New Italian Rules on Bonds for Italian Non-Listed Companies - Italy has taken significant steps to facilitate the issuance of corporate bonds

 Italian non-listed companies have struggled to find efficient structures for corporate bond issuances.
-On June 15, 2012, the Italian government took an important step to facilitate access to the corporate bond market for Italian companies which are not issuers of financial instruments on a Qualified Exchange (as defined below)("Non-Listed Companies")1 by approving a law decree on "Urgent Measures for Growth of the Country" (the "Draft Decree").
-Article 32 of the Draft Decree, if approved in its current form, would resolve most of the tax and corporate issues that have obstructed access to, or increased the cost for, corporate bonds for Non-Listed Companies.
+The Italian government has taken an important step to facilitate access to the corporate bond market for Italian companies which are not issuers of financial instruments on a Qualified Exchange (as defined below) ("Non-Listed Companies")1 by approving Law Decree no. 83 of June 22, 2012 on "Urgent Measures for Growth of the Country" (the "Decree").
+Article 32 of the Decree resolves most of the tax and corporate issues that have obstructed access to, or increased the cost for, corporate bonds for Non-Listed Companies.